Python-GIS-book/site/source/part1/chapter-03/md/01-data-manipulation.md

 ## Table joins: Combining DataFrames based on a common key

+### The basic logic of a table join

 Joining data between two or several DataFrames is a common task when doing data anaysis.
 The minimum requirement for being able to combine data between two (or more) DataFrames (i.e. *tables*), is to have at least one common attribute (called *key*) that has identical values in both DataFrames.
 Figure 3.4 illustrates this logic: we want to merge the precipitation data from Kumpula weather station to the temperature data that we worked earlier.
 The common `key` in this case is the time information which is in column `YEARMODA` in the left DataFrame and `DATE` column in the right DataFrame accordingly.
 The column names of the keys can be different (as in our case), but the actual values stored in these columns should correspond to each other, so that it is possible to match the records between tables.
 The attribute values of the key can contain data in any format (dates, text, numbers, etc.).
 Hence, the data is not limited to dates or integers as demonstrated in this example.

 ![_**Figure 3.4**.
 Joining precipitation data from the right DataFrame to the left based on common key._](../img/Table_join_logic.png)
 _**Figure 3.4**.
 Joining precipitation data from the right DataFrame to the left based on common key._

+### Table join using pandas `.merge()`

-In the following, we first read the precipitation data from Kumpula, and then create a table join with the DataFrame that we previously worked with, containing the average temperature data.
+In the following, we first read the precipitation data from Kumpula, and then join this data with the DataFrame containing the average temperature data.
 Merging two DataFrames together based on a common key (or multiple keys) can be done easily with pandas using the `.merge()` -function.
 The column which represents the key can be specified with parameter `on`, if the key column is identical in both DataFrames.
 In our case, the columns containing the common values between the DataFrames are named differently.
 Hence, we need to specify separately the key for the left DataFrame using parameter `left_on`, and parameter `right_on` for the right DataFrame accordingly.

 ```python
 # Read precipitation data and show first rows